Liversedge: Politics

 Politically, for Kirklees Council, the Leeds/Huddersfield Road acts as a boundary between electoral wards.
 Roberttown, Hightown and Littletown are within the Liversedge and Gomersal ward, while Norristhorpe and Flush are part of the Heckmondwike ward.

+Linthwaite was formerly a township and chapelry in the parish of Birstal, in 1866 Liversedge became a separate civil parish, in 1894 Liversedge became an urban district, on 1 April 1915 the district was abolished to form Spenborough Urban District.
+In 1951 the parish had a population of 15,590.
+On 1 April 1974 the parish was abolished.

 Sport

 Football

 Liversedge F.C. are a football club in the football league pyramid, playing in the Northern Counties East Football League Premier Division for the 2017–18 season.
 They play at Clayborn, 1 km from Cleckheaton town centre.

 There are also many Sunday League football teams in and around Liversedge playing in the Heavy Woollen Sunday League.

 Cricket

 Liversedge Cricket Club play at Roberttown Lane near to the New Inn and play in the Central Yorkshire League.

 Rugby league

 In the late 19th century, and before the 1895 schism, Harry Varley, and Bob Wood played rugby union for England, and Liversedge FC, who were founded in 1877.
 When the rugby football schism occurred in 1895, Liversedge F.C. became founder members of the Northern Rugby Football Union (now Rugby Football League).
 Liversedge F.C. played for seven seasons from the 1895–96 season through to the end of 1901–02 season, they finished 15th of 22 in the initial combined league, and then 11th, 16th, 15th, 16th, and 16th of 16, and finally 14th of 14, in the Yorkshire Senior Competition, after which they withdrew from the Northern Rugby Football Union.
 Rugby league in the town is now represented by Liversedge ARLFC, who play behind Spenborough Swimming Pool off Bradford Road and currently play in the Third Division of the Pennine Amateur Rugby League pyramid.